AdvantageAruba/BrighterFuture/SUPABASE_SETUP.md

 1. Create a new student with a picture
 2. Edit an existing student and upload a picture
 3. Verify pictures display correctly in the student list and cards
+4. Create a new user with a profile picture
+5. Edit an existing user and upload a profile picture
+6. Verify user pictures display correctly in user management

 ## Security Considerations